claireaoi/hierarchical-rule-induction/README.md

 ### Visual Genome tasks
 For Visual Genome tasks, we use the filtered sub-dataset named GQA which is used by [Learn to Explain Efficiently via Neural Logic Inductive Learning](https://openreview.net/forum?id=SJlh8CEYDB).
 The data files of GQA is in Data/gqa.
+Please visit gqadataset.org for all information about the dataset, including examples, visualizations, paper and slides.

 We run experiments on these VG tasks in both single-task setting (GQA.py) and multi-task setting (MT_GQA.py).